isaacnmm/pestpolicy-hugo2XX/content/posts/leafguard/index.md

 A: No, LeafGuard is a patented one-piece system that serves as both the gutter and the gutter guard.
 Your old gutters are removed and replaced with the LeafGuard system.

 ### Q: What materials is LeafGuard made of?
-A: LeafGuard gutters are made from heavy-gauge aluminum, which is 20% thicker than standard gutters, and feature a ScratchGuard� paint finish for durability and aesthetics.
+A: LeafGuard gutters are made from heavy-gauge aluminum, which is 20% thicker than standard gutters, and feature a ScratchGuard paint finish for durability and aesthetics.

 ### Q: Can LeafGuard handle heavy rainfall?
 A: Yes, LeafGuard systems are designed with larger downspouts (30% larger than average) and engineered to handle over 32 inches of rain per hour, far exceeding the heaviest rainfall ever recorded by the U.S. Weather Bureau.